Key Takeaways:

 Losing weight can be a good thing, especially if you’re trying to.

-But if you start losing a lot of weight without changing your lifestyle, it’s a major warning sign.
+But if you start losing a lot of weight without changing your lifestyle, it may be one of the major early warning signs of cancer.
 Losing 10 pounds or more in a short time should lead you to call your doctor right away.

 This weight loss can happen because cancer cells use a lot of the body’s energy and nutrients.